How to Use AI to Improve Your Work Presentations

 Why Most Work Presentations Underperform

 Most work presentations underperform because they confuse effort with value.
-Presenters often attempt to demonstrate thoroughness by including everything they know, every data point they have gathered, and every scenario they have considered.
-This creates presentations that are information heavy but insight light.
-Too much context is the killer of attention and without maintaining attention you will struggle to achieve the outcome you want.
+The presenter tries to prove how thorough they have been by including everything they know, every data point, every scenario, and the result is information heavy and insight light.
+Too much context is the killer of attention, and without attention you will not get the decision you came for.

 How Audience Context Shapes Presentation Success